interjs/inter/README.md

 # Small

-It does not mean that it is less capable, it means that it is easy to learn and cheaper to parse and download,
+It does not mean that it is less capable, it means that it is easy to learn and cheaper to parse and download.

 # You rarely touch in the *DOM*